 1. [Universalist argument] Christ is the Savior of ALL.

 1 Timothy 4:9-10 “This is a faithful saying and worthy of all acceptance.
 For to this end we both labor and suffer reproach, because we trust in the living God, who is the Savior of all men, especially of those who believe.”

 ANSWER: Yes.
 Jesus Christ died for all.
 He came to “save” all.
 All are invited.
 Most will not accept the invitation to “come unto Me,” because they love their sin.
 They do not want to “see” or to “believe” that Christ can heal them, to the point where they will hate what they once loved.

-Human beings are not “saved” whether they want to be - or not.
+Human beings are not “saved” without conscious sentient acceptance.
 God’s spirit is constantly drawing us toward HIM.
 To be lost, one must actively resist this drawing.
 One must fight it, throwing up one barrier after another.
 If we do not resist, we will be drawn to search for the One who can heal and fill our hearts completely.

 Jeremiah 29:13 “And you will seek Me and find Me, when you search for Me with all your heart.”